kaytouch/hello_world/README.md

 # hello_world
+hey people.
-this is an introduction to me to begin adding repositories on github and be part of this community.
+this is me trying to get into using and understanding more of github.